About Scala

 Scala is an object-oriented, functional, and concurrent general-purpose programming language.
 As the language behind Apache Spark, a widely used data science framework, Scala has proven to be a suitable choice for data science.
 Scala can also be an effective choice for learning computer science.

-Unlike those dynamically typed language, Scala is statically typed, which means that type errors are caught at compile time rather than at runtime.
+Unlike those dynamically typed languages – which we use in our research, too – Scala is statically typed, which means that type errors are caught at compile time rather than at runtime.
 This typically helps with both reliability and performance.
 Because Scala’s type system is mostly implicit, we can use Scala in a way that is similarly concise and expressive as Python, but with the above-mentioned benefits of static typing.

 Scala appeared on the programming language landscape in 2004 and has had a stable presence among the top 20 languages for over a decade.